 North, East, South, West – what to do when you have 2-3 exposures!

-Just when you thought picking a paint colour couldn’t get any harder, you have to deal with your room’s exposure.
+Just when you thought picking a paint color couldn’t get any harder, you have to deal with your room’s exposure.
 And if you have a room with windows on different walls, you won’t just have one exposure, you’ll have two or even THREE exposures to battle with.
 But let me add that personally, I would only expose myself ONCE – and then I would run like mad.

 - Which exposure has priority?
 This will be the one with the biggest windows and/or the one that doesn’t have any type of hedge/trees blocking the direct flow of natural light.
-If some of your windows are blocked by greenery, this will DIRECTLY AFFECT the quality of light coming in (and can add a weeee willy wink o’ green to your walls)
+If some of your windows are blocked by greenery, this will DIRECTLY AFFECT the quality of light coming in (and can add a weeee willy wink o’ green to your walls).

-A Room with North and West Facing Windows (NW)
+Rooms with North & West-Facing Windows (NW)

 Cool light with a touch of warmth in the afternoon